libgdx/libgdx.github.io/wiki/graphics/viewports.md

 ---
 title: Viewports
 ---
-When dealing with different screens it is often necessary to decide for a certain strategy how those different screen sizes and aspect ratios should be handled.
+When dealing with different screens it is often necessary to decide for a certain strategy how those different screen sizes and aspect ratios should be handled. libGDX's [`Viewport`s](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/utils/viewport/Viewport.html) ([source](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/utils/viewport/Viewport.java)) are the solution to deal with this.
 Camera and Stage support different viewport strategies, for example when doing picking via `Camera.project(vec, viewportX, viewportY, viewportWidth, viewportHeight)`.

-libGDX provides a more convenient way of dealing with this problem: [`Viewport`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/utils/viewport/Viewport.html) ([source](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/utils/viewport/Viewport.java)).
+If you have never worked with viewports before, **be sure to check out this comprehensive introduction:**

+{% include video id="8N2vw_3h9HU" provider="youtube" %}

+There is also a transcript of this video available [here](https://github.com/raeleus/viewports-sample-project#libgdx-viewports).
+If you are having trouble picking the right viewport for your situation, the **interactive examples** [here](https://raeleus.github.io/viewports-sample-project/) and [here](https://crykn.github.io/viewports-showcase/) will most certainly prove useful.

 ### Usage ###
 A viewport always manages a Camera's viewportWidth and viewportHeight.
 Thus a camera needs to be supplied to the constructors.